 In its pure state, LSD is a white, odorless powder.
 It's usually sold in liquid form or as tablets or capsules.
-It's often added to absorbent paper, such as blotter paper, and divided into small decorated squares, with each square being one dose.
-It's very potent, with small amounts causing strong effects.
+It's often put on absorbent paper.
+This paper is then cut into small, decorated squares.
+Each square is one dose.

-The effects, which are unpredictable, usually begin 30 to 90 minutes after taking the drug, are at their strongest 3 to 5 hours later and last for up to 12 hours.
+LSD is very potent.
+Small amounts can cause strong effects.
+These effects are hard to predict.
+They usually start 30 to 90 minutes after taking the drug.
+They are strongest 3 to 5 hours later.
+They can last for up to 12 hours.

 Unpleasant and intense

-While using LSD, or “tripping,” a person may experience strong feelings of anxiety or fear.
-The hallucinatory effects can be unpleasant, such as spiders crawling on the skin, or they can be so intense the person feels as though he or she is losing control.
+While using LSD, or “tripping,” a person may feel anxiety or fear.
+The hallucinatory effects can be unpleasant, such as spiders crawling on the skin.
+Or they can be so strong the person feels like he or she is losing control.

-Having a bad psychological reaction to LSD and similar drugs is common.
-The scary sensations may last a few minutes or several hours and be mildly frightening or terrifying.
-The user may experience panic, confusion, suspiciousness, anxiety, and feelings of helplessness.
+Having a bad reaction to LSD and similar drugs is common.
+The scary sensations may last a few minutes or several hours.
+They can be mildly frightening or terrifying.
+The user may feel panicked, confused, suspicious, anxious, and helpless.

-Usually, the negative feelings go away when the drug wears off.
-Some people experience hallucinations, bizarre behavior, and paranoia for several days afterward.
-Occasionally, these effects can last weeks or months.
+Usually, the bad feelings go away when the drug wears off.
+But some people have them for several days after.
+Sometimes, these effects can last weeks or months.

-LSD's effects vary from person to person, depending on many factors, including the person's size, weight, and health, how much of the drug is taken, and whether other drugs are taken with it.
+LSD's effects vary from person to person.
+They depend on many factors.
+These include the person's size, weight, and health.
+It also matters how much of the drug is taken and if it is used with other drugs.

-It's dangerous to drive after using LSD because sensory and perceptual distortions may cause the user to "see" things that will cause erratic driving.
+It's not safe to drive after using LSD.
+Sensory and perceptual distortions may cause the user to "see" things that impair driving.

 If someone has a bad reaction to LSD, seek medical help right away.
 Stay with the person until he or she receives care.